rakudo/rakudo/docs/language_versions.md

 For review, nothing set in sand yet (and these things should never be set in stone; we need to keep learning and adapting them over time).

+## Adding the tooling structure to start a future version

+    TO BE ADDED

+## Adding new features or deprecating features for a future version

+For example we use the upcoming new version '6.e' for which the tooling structure is in place and entries will be in the following directories an files:

+    ./src/core.e/
+    ./t/02-rakudo/03-corekeys.t
+    ./t/02-rakudo/03-corekeys-6e.t
+    ./t/02-rakudo/04-settingkeys-6e.t
+    ./t/02-rakudo/07-implementation-detail-6e.t

+### Adding a new class

+    create the file for the new class in directory core.e ...MORE TO BE ADDED

+### Adding a new routine to an existing class

+    copy the class file from its most recent version into directory core.e if need be add the new names (symbols) to the corekeys and settingkeys files listed above ...MORE TO BE ADDED

 ## Rakudo branches

 We want to provide a little more stability than we attain today in terms of